Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to obtain sensitive information from the target device.
+Successful exploitation of these vulnerabilities could allow an attacker to upload malicious scripts or perform a denial-of-service type attack.

 3. TECHNICAL DETAILS